 Generic drug of the therapeutic class: Anti-inflammatories

-They come from the anti-inflammatory activity of flurbiprofen, the importance of the manifestations of intolerance to which the drug gives rise, and its place in the range of anti-inflammatory products currently available.
+They arise from the anti-inflammatory activity of naproxen, the importance of the manifestations of intolerance to which the drug results and its place in the range of anti-inflammatory products currently available.

-o chronic inflammatory rheumatism, including rheumatoid arthritis, ankylosing spondylitis or related syndromes, such as Fiessinger-Leroy-Reiter syndrome and psoriatic arthritis;
+. chronic inflammatory rheumatism, including rheumatoid arthritis, ankylosing spondylitis or related syndromes such as Fiessinger-Leroy-Reiter syndrome and psoriatic arthritis,

 The occurrence of side effects can be minimized by using the lowest possible dose for the shortest duration of treatment required to relieve symptoms (see Warnings and Precautions section ).

-This medicine is contraindicated in the following situations:
+This medicine is contraindicated in the following cases:

 · After 24 weeks of amenorrhea (5 months pregnant) (see section on Pregnancy and breastfeeding ),

-· History of allergy or asthma triggered by the use of this drug or substances of similar activity such as other NSAIDs, acetylsalicylic acid,
+· A history of allergy or asthma triggered by taking naproxen or other substances of similar activity such as other NSAIDs, acetylsalicylic acid,

 · History of bleeding or digestive perforation during previous NSAID treatment,